GuccioGucci/yoke/README.md

 <a name='about'></a>
 # About

-`yoke` is a simple tool for supporting deployment of EC2 services (mainly FARGATE), trying to decouple **provisioning** (typically defined with Terraform) from actual **deployment** (performed with CLI tools, such as `aws`).

-For example: you change the application to read a new configuration value (in the source code), and you change the deployment to inject that configuration value (as environment variable, or even as a secret parameter).
-All in one single commit, and you're ready to deploy the application! (yep, for secret parameters, you still have to provision them apart, eg: by hand with `aws` cli.
-But that's another story).

-Here they are some common scenario covered:
+`yoke` is a simple tool for deploying services on [Amazon Elastic Container Service](https://aws.amazon.com/ecs/) (AWS ECS).
+Its approach tries supporting [Continuous Delivery](https://continuousdelivery.com/), decoupling resources **provisioning** from application **deployment**, ensuring you can:

+* **deploy a given application version**, to rollout new versions, or rollback to a previous version
-* **build once, deploy everywhere**, decoupling build and deploy processes (given we correlate image tag with deployment descriptor)
+* **build once, deploy everywhere**, decoupling build and deploy processes, given we correlate application version and deployment descriptors
-* **deploy a given version**, as part of a continous-delivery process, or to perform a rollback (just in case...)
-* **keep application code and deployment descriptor close together**, ensuring they stay in synch
+* **keep application and deployment descriptors close together**, ensuring they stay in synch

+<a name='motivation'></a>
+# Motivation

+In [GuccioGucci](https://github.com/GuccioGucci/) we've been using ECS for a long time, with a common setup: [Terraform](https://www.terraform.io/) for managing much of resource provisioning, and [`aws` CLI](https://aws.amazon.com/cli/) for performing application deployment.

+When we tried applying Continuous Delivery, it was not so easy to automatically evolve application code to use new configuration values (eg: injected as environment variables), since this typically required to prepare parameters with `aws` CLI first, then enriching task-definition in `Terraform` modules and applying those changes.
+Two manual steps, before the new application version could be deployed.
+And this process had to be replicated in every ECS environment (eg: `dev`, `qa` and `prd`).

+We then started looking for something supporting our scenario, and found it was quite common.
+Even if no single tooling existed matching our context, it was easy to glue togheter few open-source tools.
+Next section will explain how.

 <a name='how-it-works'></a>
 ## How it works

 Frankly speaking, it's just a wrapper around other tools:
 * [silinternational/ecs-deploy](https://github.com/silinternational/ecs-deploy): simple script for deploying to AWS ECS.
 Itself, it's a wrapper around `aws` and `jq`
-* [noqcks/gucci](https://github.com/noqcks/gucci): standalone [Go template engine](https://golang.org/pkg/text/templates/) (available for Linux and Macos only, sorry no Windows!). isn't it funny that it is named `gucci`? really!
+* [noqcks/gucci](https://github.com/noqcks/gucci): standalone [Go template engine](https://golang.org/pkg/text/templates/).
+(Isn't it funny that it is named `gucci`?
+Really!)

-So, it's mainly composing an `ecs-deploy` command-line, and additionally preparing a proper actual task-definition from a given template and a "values" file, holding per-environment YAML data.
+So, `yoke` it's mainly composing an `ecs-deploy` command-line, and additionally preparing a proper actual task-definition file, from given template and "values" YAML files (holding per-environment data).

-<a name='whats-in-a-name'></a>
+<a name='origin'></a>
-## What's in a name
+## Origin

 It was initially inspired by past experience with [Helm](https://helm.sh/), which is the Kubernetes (k8s) package manager (in few words, the tool to discover and install k8s applications -- *charts* in Helm jargon).